Kong/docs.konghq.com/app/enterprise/1.3-x/developer-portal/working-with-templates.md

 #### Description

 > Returns HTML from the markdown string passed as an argument.
-If string argument is not valid markdown, the function will return the string as is.
-In order to render properly the helper should be used with raw "{* *}" delimeters.
+If a string argument is not valid markdown, the function will return the string as is.
+To render properly, the helper should be used with raw "{* *}" delimiters.

 #### Return Type